mvolkmann/blog/src/dart.md

 The following code demonstrates using the `async` and `await` keywords.
 These work similarly to the same keywords in JavaScript.
+They allow asynchronous code to read more like synchronous code, including the ability to use `try/catch` to handle errors thrown in a `Future`.
 The `await` keyword can only be used inside functions marked `async`.
 Such functions always return a `Future` even if one isn't explicitly created.